- About Candler

 D’Marquis Allen is an experienced project manager and management consultant with a passion for making organizations run better and be better in the world through innovation.
 After earning his BA in creative computation from Southern Methodist University, he spent the first five years of his career leading projects across the utilities, oil and gas, and retail industries with a focus on organizational change management.

 Aileen Nicolás (she/her) is a dedicated lay leader within the Roman Catholic Archdiocese of Atlanta.
-Currently a student at Candler, she anticipates graduating with her Master of Divinity in the spring of 2024.
+She graduated from Candler in the spring of 2024 with her Master of Divinity.
 Aileen holds a master’s degree in geography from the University of Georgia.
 Her academic pursuits primarily revolve around religious education as pedagogy and working with youth, particularly those from Latin American immigrant communities.
-Her research focuses on empowering and engaging young individuals, both within Georgia…
+Her research focuses on empowering and engaging young individuals, both within Georgia and nationwide.
+During her leisure time, Aileen can be found taking walks around the city, enjoying quality time with her two cats Frijolito and Odin, tending to her virtual farm on Stardew Valley, and eagerly seeking opportunities to savor the delights of Korean cuisine.